top of page

 2. BrickLink

 BrickLink has been a go-to platform for LEGO collectors for years.
 It is especially useful for buyers who know exactly what they want and do not mind comparing listings across different sellers.
+One of BrickLink’s strengths is depth.
+It gives collectors access to retired sets, individual parts, minifigures, and used inventory from a wide range of sellers.

-Why collectors use BrickLink
+Why Collectors Use BrickLink

 Collectors often use BrickLink because it offers:

-• a large selection of retired LEGO sets
+• A large selection of retired LEGO sets

-• both new and used listings
+• Both new and used listings

-• access to rare parts and minifigures
+• Access to rare parts and minifigures

-• detailed listing information
+• Detailed listing information

 If you already know the set number you want, BrickLink can be a very useful place to search.

-What to watch for
+What to Watch For

 BrickLink works best when you are comfortable reviewing seller feedback, reading listing details, and checking shipping terms carefully.
 It is not difficult once you get used to it, but it does reward careful buyers.